redguava/cliniko-api/sections/communications.md

    "updated_at" : "2022-04-26T09:14:20Z"
 }
 ```
+See the [Category Code Mapping](#category-code-mapping "This table lists the valid category codes and their corresponding descriptions.") section below for permitted memo communication properties.

 Archive Memo Communication
 --------------------

 **Resources**
 * ```POST /communications/:id/archive``` archive a memo communication

+> :warning: Only memo communications (`category_code`: 12) are supported by `POST /communications/:id/archive` resource.

 **Example Request**
 ```shell